Valsvirtuals/ProtoGlove/README.md

 - support for more controllers (quest 2, index, HP Reverb g2, vive trackers, tundra trackers, vive wands)
 - interchanchable controller mount (glued as of right now)
 - different size baseplate (for size 5-6 & 10-13)
-- zip tie guides (for multiple size zip ties, with snap-fit module option or not)
 - more tip module sizes and option for mounting LRAs
 - a way to access the buttons on the ESP that are currently blocked by the ESP mount
 - add support for more board like Arduino nano